Southern Nevada Supplemental Airport: SNSA Transportation and Utility Corridor

 As part of the SNSA development, Clark County is initiating a comprehensive expansion of the 27-mile I-15 south corridor between Sloan and Primm, Nevada, with Jean serving as the primary entry point to the new airport.

 The freeway will be widened from its current 6 lanes to 14 lanes, accommodating increased traffic and a right-of-way for the Brightline West train, which is currently in development.
 The expansion will also feature dedicated ramps providing direct access to and from the airport, ensuring seamless travel into Las Vegas and minimizing potential traffic delays.

 Proposed I-15 freeway layout of the Southern Nevada Supplemental Airport at Jean, NV.

 The SNSA development will incorporate multiple transportation modes, including trams and buses.
-Additionally, light rail and a Boring Company tunnel are under consideration to further enhance connectivity.

 In conjunction with the airport project, Clark County is also executing a significant utility infrastructure upgrade to bring water, electricity, and reclamation services to the site at Jean, Nevada.